The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 Moreover, rental income is subject to federal, cantonal and municipal income tax in the canton/municipality where the property is located.
 While the federal corporate income tax rate is uniform in the whole country, the cantonal and municipal income tax rates may vary widely.

-Generally, rental income from investments in Swiss properties earned by corporate investors is subject to Swiss federal, cantonal and municipal corporate income tax in the canton and the municipality where the property is located.
+In general, rental income from investments in Swiss properties earned by corporate investors is subject to Swiss federal, cantonal and municipal corporate income tax in the canton and the municipality where the property is located.
 The aggregate corporate income tax rate varies depending on the location of the property.
 If the property held by an individual investor qualifies as a business asset (and not as a private asset), social security contributions may be triggered on top of this.
 The tax is assessed based on a tax return filed by the Swiss or foreign investor.
 No withholdings apply.

 Land cannot be depreciated, but a blended rate may be applied if land and building values are not split and do not have separate book entries.
 Safe harbour depreciation rates are available for the depreciation methods and the blended rate.
 In the event of a sale of the property, recaptured depreciation deductions are subject to corporate income tax.
 Accordingly, depreciation deductions taken that do not reflect real losses of value lead to a mere income tax deferral.
 In general and with due regard to the current negative interest rate environment, in a share deal scenario deferred income taxes are fully deducted from the purchase price as a deferred liability.